kashing1999/notes/AI.md

     - Large number of potential goals
     #### Goal-Driven Search
     - Starts at the goal and work back torward a start state by seeing what moves could have led to the goal state.
 AKA backward chaining
-    - Goal can be clearly and easily formulated, example: Finding exit path from a maze
+    - Goal can be clearly and easily formulated, example: Finding exit path from a maze, medical diagnosis
     - Problem data are not given but must be acquired by problem solver

 - Both search the same state space and produce same result, however order and actual number of states searched can be different